 David visited his eye doctor and had his cataracts removed, but his symptoms only worsened.
 On top of his sight issues, David felt weak, tired and had difficulty walking for long periods of time.

-“I recommended surgery despite his age and the hesitance of other doctors,” shares Brian Farrell, M.D., general neurology and spine surgery specialist.
+“I recommended surgery despite his age and the hesitance of other doctors,” shares Brian Farrell, M.D., neurosurgeon and spine surgery specialist.